aryan25s/lyftr-backend-assignment/README.md

   -d "$BODY"
 ```

-### Design Decisions
+## Design Decisions

-Here's why I made some of the key choices in this project:
+Below are some key design decisions and the reasoning behind them:

 **HMAC Signature Verification**